- For ages 8 and up (publisher suggests 12+)

 - Child Geek approved!

 The small village used to be a happy place.
-The townspeople knew everyone by first name, doors were never locked, and everyone was friendly towards each other.
+The townspeople knew everyone by their first name, doors were never locked, and everyone was friendly towards each other.
 Then, one night, the body of a poor stable boy was found in the barn, murdered.
 And the murderer?
 No one knows for sure, but there are dark whispers that a werewolf is to blame.
 Now friends are foes, doors are locked during the day and night, and trust has turned to suspicion.
 And the murders continue…

 Are You A Werewolf?, by Looney Labs, is comprised of 20 cards.
 Depicted on the cards are 12 Villagers, 3 Werewolves, 1 Seer, and 1 Moderator.
 The remaining 3 cards are blank and can be used by the game owner to create new roles in the game.